VitruviusLabs/typescript/packages/architectura/README.md

 <details>

 <summary>Note regarding dependency-injection</summary>

+> [!IMPORTANT]
-	Whilst you can add any dependency-injection third party package, we invite you to reconsider before doing so.
+> Whilst you can add any dependency-injection third party package, we invite you to reconsider before doing so.
-	Dependency-injection has many downsides and pitfalls that are often brushed over.
+> Dependency-injection has many downsides and pitfalls that are often brushed over.
 This can rapidly make the technical debt of your project spiral out of control.
-	We encourage you to learn how to implement dependency-inversion in a more conventional, rigorous way than rely on magic.
+> We encourage you to learn how to implement dependency-inversion in a more conventional, rigorous way than rely on magic.
-	Again, Architectura does not enforce this idea on you, you are still free to use any package that you consider appropriate to your project.
+> Again, Architectura does not enforce this idea on you, you are still free to use any package that you consider appropriate to your project.

 </details>